Boat Registration and Licenses in OhioPage Overview

 Renew in Person

-Visit any Watercraft Registration Agent.
-It's best to call ahead for hours.
-Bring proof of identification.
+You can also renew in person by visiting any Watercraft Registration Agent.
+It's best to call ahead for hours of operation.

 Replace Lost Registration